3PillarGlobalInternal/devops-acuity-test/README.md

 # POC

-This is a proof of concept to create a mysql database with dummy data in aws with terraform.
-This data is created based in this https://filldb.info/
+This is a proof of concept to create a mssql database with dummy data in aws with terraform.
+This data is created based in this https://filldb.info/ and convert to mssql file.

 ## Prerequisites